Issue Brief // Personal Liberty

 Reproductive Freedom Act

-Would restore abortion rights in Georgia by repealing post-Dobbs restrictions.
-This bill is the centerpiece of the pro-choice legislative push in the House.
+Would restore broader reproductive healthcare access in Georgia by repealing post-Dobbs abortion restrictions.
 Stalled in committee since February 2025.

 Checking Georgia Legislature status...